spacer

 Marriage and family

 Abigail Smith married attorney John Adams in 1764.
-The young couple lived on John's small farm at Braintree (later Quincy), and later in Boston, as his practice expanded.
+The young couple lived on John`s small farm at Braintree (later Quincy), and later in Boston, as his practice expanded.
 The couple had their first child in 1765, and over the next 10 years, Abigail would give birth to three sons and two daughters.
 Abigail took care of the home and family while her husband traveled for long periods as a circuit judge.

-The couple lived apart for even longer periods while he served the country they both loved, as a delegate to the Continental Congress.
-They wrote to each other while he was away.
-Her precious letters detail the times and tribulations during the War for Independence, including the struggle with shortages and what little help she had to run the farm.
+Her precious letters detail the times and tribulations during the War of Independence, including the struggle with shortages and what little help she had to run the farm.
 But most of all, she told him how much she missed him and longed for him to return.

 Diplomatic posts